Are Vitamins Necessary for Dogs?

 Veterinarians generally tell us that, if you choose a premium dog food or a dog food that says that it is “complete and balanced”, you are probably providing everything that your dog needs and your dog won’t need to take canine vitamins.

-All that having been said, there are some occasions when you should supplement your dog’s diet with vitamins.
+All that having been said, there are some occasions when you should supplement your dog’s diet with vitamins or a nutritional food topper.
 And this is especially true if you make your own dog food.

 Dogs who have an illness may need extra canine vitamins and minerals.

 If your dog has any of these illnesses, she may need to have vitamins for dogs:

 - Joint problems

 If your dog has been ill or no longer looks healthy, you might want to speak to your vet about whether you should be using canine vitamins or minerals like this immune system booster.